kouroshgz/Steam-Avatar-Downloader/README.md

 # Steam-Avatar-Downloader
 Simple python script that downloads a specified profile's steam avatar.

-Now supports private profile avatar acquisition.

-Python 3.8.3
+Python 3.8.3, Beautiful Soup 4

 # Usage
 The script will prompt the user to enter the steam profile ID of the profile with the desired avatar in the following format: